matter-labs/zksync-web-era-docs/docs/dev/tutorials/aa-daily-spend-limit.md

 ## Complete Project

 You can download the complete project [here](https://github.com/matter-labs/daily-spendlimit-tutorial).
-Additionally, the repository contains a test folder that can perform more detailed testing than this tutorial on zkSync local network.
+Additionally, the repository contains a test folder that can perform more detailed testing than this tutorial on zkSync Era local network.

 ## Learn more

-- To learn more about L1->L2 interaction on zkSync, check out the [documentation](../developer-guides/bridging/l1-l2.md).
+- To learn more about L1->L2 interaction on zkSync Era, check out the [documentation](../developer-guides/bridging/l1-l2.md).
 - To learn more about the zksync-web3 SDK, check out its [documentation](../../api/js).
-- To learn more about the zkSync hardhat plugins, check out their [documentation](../../api/hardhat).
+- To learn more about the zkSync Era Hardhat plugins, check out their [documentation](../../api/hardhat).

 ## Credits